I love adding colour to our plates with edible flowers. In winter this is especially satisfying; finding colour in the darkest winter days.

 These bright little flowers are stunning!
 They’re a cool season flower so again will brighten your plate in colder winter days.
 The entire flower head can be eaten for this flower.
 No need to pick off individual petals.

 Like roses, dahlias come in a host of different colours and sizes which adds great variation to your plate.
-Dahlia petals are edible.
+The dahlia petals (and tubers) are edible, not the greens.

 The bees love dahlias too so I only harvest the petals once they start dropping off.

 When herbs set to seed they can add beauty and mass flavour to a dish!
 Coriander has little white flowers, rosemary has purple, oregano has pink.
-Below is a Thai basil flower.
+Below is a Vietnamese mint flower.

 Chives make beautiful purple pom pom flowers that add a delicate onion flavour.